Niliya-Shree/learningGit/README.md

 # learningGit
-this repository is made for hands on practice of git.
+this repository is made for hands on practice of git.<br>
+Author- Niliya Shree